justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

 ### Cleanup

-With the cleanup model, the business area designer creates the component only **requesting support if/when needed**.
-Designers must ensure they create the new component following the contribution process outlined in our [Contributing](/designers/contributing) section.
+With Cleanup, the business area designer creates the component only **requesting support if/when needed**.
+Designers must ensure they create the new component following the contribution process outlined in our [Contribution](/designers/contributing) section.

 Once the component is finished, a PIE designer will help the business area designer finalise and finesse the component, making sure it aligns with our design system.